matrixorigin/matrixone-operator/docs/troubleshooting/kruise-webhook-availability.md

 # Kruise webhook availability policy

 The bundled Kruise chart deliberately uses different failure policies based on the scope of the admitted resource.

-## Built-in Kubernetes resources
+MatrixOne-specific packaging and RBAC changes use Chart version `1.8.3-mo.1` while retaining Kruise app version `1.8.3`, so the artifact cannot be confused with the upstream `1.8.3` Chart.

+## Pod admission

+The `mpod.kb.io`, `vpod.kb.io`, and `vpodeviction.kb.io` webhooks use
+`failurePolicy: Fail`.
+A Kruise webhook outage therefore blocks Pod creation, update, deletion, and eviction requests covered by those rules.

+This preserves the contract of the enabled `PodUnavailableBudgetDeleteGate` and `PodUnavailableBudgetUpdateGate` features.
+It also prevents Pods from being created without SidecarSet, WorkloadSpread, PersistentPodState, or other Kruise mutations that cannot be applied retroactively after the webhook recovers.

-Webhooks for Pods, Pod eviction, Deployments, ReplicaSets, StatefulSets, Namespaces, Services, Ingresses, and CustomResourceDefinitions use `failurePolicy: Ignore`.
+Other bundled webhooks for built-in Deployments, ReplicaSets, StatefulSets, Namespaces, Services, Ingresses, and CustomResourceDefinitions use `failurePolicy: Ignore`.
+API resources not selected by any Kruise webhook remain available during the outage.

-This keeps core Kubernetes API operations available while the Kruise webhook service is starting, upgrading, or temporarily unavailable.
-Features implemented by those webhooks, such as Pod mutation and deletion protection, are not guaranteed during the outage and resume when the webhook recovers.

 ## Kruise custom resources